 Many investors are turning to fixed income funds

 As always, it’s important to keep perspective.
 There’s a silver lining to every cloud, and plenty of opportunity to make solid returns on your investment dollars – if you’re looking in the right place.
-Investors can look to high-return, regular income investments, such as Skyring’s Fixed Income Fund which offers 5.85%^p.a. paid monthly.
+Investors can look to high-return, regular income investments, such as Skyring’s Fixed Income Fund which offers up to 6.50%^p.a. paid monthly.
 An investment in the Fund is not a bank deposit and is subject to investment risk.
 By providing capital to borrowers, Skyring’s clients generate long-term income streams for their portfolio.
 These are secured by first mortgage high-quality, investment-grade properties and businesses within Australia.

 The Skyring Fixed Income Fund offers an industry-leading return and high degree of certainty in an uncertain time.
 You can get started with as little as $10,000, and you’ll receive your distributions within the first five days of every month, just like clockwork.